Techtonica/curriculum/command-line/command-line-interface.md

 Next, run `man ls`.
 Scroll to the bolded title "The Long Format".
 The first few paragraphs talks about what "-l" displays.
 Look for the one that starts with "The file mode...".
 Read it and see if your guess is correct.

 Scroll through the manual and see if you can get an idea of what the format of a manual is typically like.
-Feel free to check out the manual for some of the command inside "List of basic Terminal commands" above.
+Feel free to check out the manual for some of the command above.
 Whenever you are done, type `q` to exit.

 ### Check for Understanding